Korat Cat Characteristics (Quick Facts)

 In 1986, a cat resembling the Korat description was exhibited at a show in England.

-However, it is still unclear if this was definitely a Korat Cat or a solid-colored Siamese.
+However, it is still unclear if this was a Korat Cat or a solid-colored Siamese.

 In the 1950s, the first Korat Cats made it into the United States.
 The Cedar Glen cattery was the first to import a breeding pair of this breed, a male named Nara and female named Darra.

-The Korat breeders founded the Korat Cat Fanciers Association in order to promote the breed in 1965.
+The Korat breeders founded the Korat Cat Fanciers Association to promote the breed in 1965.
 A couple years later, the Cat Fanciers Association officially recognized the breed.

 Nowadays the breed is recognized by all cat organizations.
 This is a natural breed that has never been outcrossed.